alexakus/BIOS-611-Project/README.md

 1
 ```

-To build the final report, visit the terminal in RStudio and type
+To build the final report, visit the terminal in RStudio and type:

 ```
 cd work